datasmid/buildserver/README.md

 NEW:
 ===========
+2015/06/08: Started new fork dropped old code, with intention to merge later parts.

 2015/05/21:  Forked to add and test changes to be able to execute it on Linux(Fedora) See the wiki and issue lists for more info.